 Insecure Writers Want to Know

+The power of language.
 I don’t care for profanity.
 Never did.
 Never will.
 I don’t like reading it, hearing it in movies, or seeing it printed across a screen.
 I just feel there are better adjectives, better dialogues, better methods to show anger or characterization than writing profanity.

 If you are talking about including specific dialect in the story, from all I’ve been reading on craft, the experts tell authors not to do it.
 It sounds cumbersome.
 It sounds clumsy.
 It can be seen as insulting in today’s world.